-- (1) Every assessment must include at least: - (a) a map of the area; and - (b) a description of its significant attributes, including for each criterion a description of the attribute (as specified below) that applies; and - (c) a description of the indigenous vegetation, indigenous fauna, habitat, and ecosystems present; and - (d) additional information such as the key threats, pressures, and management requirements. - (2) An assessment under this appendix must be conducted by a suitably qualified ecologist (which, in the case of an assessment of a geothermal ecosystem, requires an ecologist with geothermal expertise).
+(1) Every assessment must include at least:

+- (a) a map of the area; and - (b) a general description of its significant attributes, with reference to relevant criteria (as specified below); and - (c) a general description of the indigenous vegetation, indigenous fauna, habitat, and ecosystems present; and - (d) additional information, such as the key threats, pressures, and management requirements; and - (e) for SNAs in areas of Crown-owned land referred to in clause 3.8(8), the conservation management strategy or plan or national park management plan that applies to the area. - (2) An assessment under this appendix must be conducted by a suitably qualified ecologist (which, in the case of an assessment of a geothermal ecosystem, requires an ecologist with geothermal expertise).